-In the below Q&A, UCLA Health OB/GYN experts address some of the most pressing questions relating to pregnancy and the vaccine:
+In the below Q&A, UCLA Health OB/GYN experts address some of the most pressing questions related to pregnancy and the vaccine:

 Q: I’m pregnant, should I get a vaccine?

-Pregnant women have two options – to get a vaccine when it’s available or to wait for more information about how the vaccine affects pregnant women.
-The American College of Obstetrician and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) recommend that COVID-19 vaccines should not be withheld from pregnant individuals who meet criteria for vaccination.
-UCLA Health also stands by this statement from the ACOG and SMFM regarding the World Health Organization's position on this topic.
+The American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM), the two leading organizations representing specialists in obstetric care, recommend that all pregnant individuals be vaccinated against COVID-19.
+UCLA Health also stands by this statement from the ACOG and SMFM regarding existing data and in response to the CDC health advisory.
 Ultimately, it’s a decision that is best made in collaboration with a health care professional who knows your personal medical history.

 Q: What are the benefits to getting a vaccine?

 A vaccine can help protect you from getting COVID-19 with roughly 95% efficacy.
 You must get both doses of the vaccine for it to be fully effective.
 In addition, when pregnant people receive an mRNA COVID-19 vaccine during pregnancy, their bodies build antibodies against COVID-19, similar to non-pregnant people.
 Antibodies made after a pregnant person received an mRNA COVID-19 vaccine have been found in umbilical cord blood.
 This means COVID-19 vaccination during pregnancy might help protect babies against COVID-19.
-At this time, vaccinated people still need to wear masks and practice hand washing hygiene and social distancing.
+At this time, vaccinated people still need to wear masks and practice hand-washing hygiene and social distancing.